-We compiled some tips for you - so get working!
+We compiled some tips for you to get you going!

 For storage, we wrap up the laces and place them in packaging no light can reach, but when cutting and rolling the lace - there are many people touching them.
-We take hygiene very serious, but also 'better safe than sorry'!
+We take hygiene very serious, but also it is always 'better safe than sorry'!

 Elasticity & Stretching

 If you are interested in lace textiles that stretch in all directions, then look at our 'Extra Stretch' Laces.
 These are stretchable in all directions by design.

 Cutting designs out